ponyatov/ST/doc/operators.md

         self.slot[key] = that; return self
 ```

+The fetch/store operations are available thru list-like indexing:
+- slots addressed by strings
+- nested elements available via an integer index
+- Python has no native sparse lists, so assignments can be done only for slots

 ```py
     ## `A << B -> A[B.tag] = B` assign slot by B class tag
     def __lshift__(self, that):